Some relief for the Red Carpet; Thanks to Barstool Sports, the downtown bar is still alive — University Chronicle

 “The bar is eager to get back into the swing of things, but government restrictions continue to put the brakes on moving forward,” said Gaetz.

-Restrictions on event group size, total occupancy of 25o people and early night time closure at 11 p.m. makes it difficult to operate profitably, said Gaetz.
+Restrictions on event group size, total occupancy of 250 people and early night time closure at 11 p.m. makes it difficult to operate profitably, said Gaetz.

 As for the future we are waiting for further easing of restrictions so that we can open up our entire facility and get back to doing what we do best: providing a fun party atmosphere.